tylerlong/markdown-plus/README.md

 - Update modal forms UI
 - Rewrite markdown-core
 - gantt diagram x-axis format should be part of the diagram code
-- auto focus <Input/> when emoji and font awesome modals open